 Uses Dijkstra's algorithm.
 If orig and dest are single node IDs, this will return a list of the nodes constituting the shortest path between them.
-If orig and dest are lists of node IDs, this will return a list of lists of the nodes path - list of node IDs constituting the shortest path, or, if orig and dest are lists, then a list of path lists
+If orig and dest are lists of node IDs, this will return a list of lists of the nodes constituting the shortest path between each origin-destination pair.
+If a path cannot be solved, this will return None for that path.
+You can parallelize solving multiple paths with the cpus parameter, but be careful to not exceed your available RAM.